Managing side effects

 moist foods help them cope with a dry mouth, however, some find

-are available to buy from a pharmacy.
-Artificial saliva in the form
+available to buy from a pharmacy.
+Artificial saliva is also

 these.

-For dietary tips on coping with a dry mouth download our
+further dietary tips on coping with a dry mouth.

 Taste changes